carabina/FunkySwift/README.md

 # FunkySwift

-FunkySwift is a library of extensions and tools for Swift.
-They're a bit functional, but only a bit.
+FunkySwift is a library of extensions and functional(ish) tools for Swift.

 ## Contents ##